IslandViewPTA/islandview-pta-site/content/news/2019-11-newsletter.md

 November 24th might be a few weeks away, but can you smell the pizza already?

 The first PTA Restaurant Takeover of the year will be Sunday, November 24th 5-8 p.m. at Pizza Factory.
+Pizza Factory will generously donate 20% of all sales (dine in, take out, or delivery) to Island View PTA during this special evening.
 See you there for some serious deliciousness!

 ## Reading Is Fundamental (RIF)